DavidNorvald/JobPlacementDashboard/README.md

 ### JobSite directions
 For my back-end story, I was tasked with implementing the addition of directions to the Job Site locations through the Leaflet map that was already deployed in the project.
 I had to first get Leaflet-Routing-machine added to the project along with the appropriate files to help the plugin function, like the addition of a Geocoder for address verification.
 For the project, I used Nominatim, as it was what was recommended on the documentation for Leaflet-Routing-Machine.
 Through the addition of the plugin, I was able to add a popup on the Leaflet map that the user could input starting and ending locations for directions, it also could be minimized if the user wanted to look at the map in greater detail.
-The API's documentation also allowed for the direction route to be draggable, in case the user wanted to take another direction instead of what Leaflet-Routing-Machine recommended, and would update the directions on screen to match the new route in real time.
+The API's documentation also allowed for the direction route to be draggable, in case the user wanted to take another direction instead of what Leaflet-Routing-Machine recommended and would update the directions on screen to match the new route in real time.

          //Creates a leaflet map to display on the user's screen function setLeafletMap(mapId, lat, long, popupText) {